OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### Visual Studio Code {#workstation-vscode}

-[Visual Studio Code](https://code.visualstudio.com/) is an extensible text editor that runs on Windows and Linux, similar to [Atom](https://atom.io/) (described above).
+[Visual Studio Code](https://code.visualstudio.com/) is an extensible text editor that runs on Windows and Linux.
 It's much [lighter](https://stackoverflow.com/questions/30527522/what-are-the-differences-between-visual-studio-code-and-visual-studio) than the full [Visual Studio](https://visualstudio.microsoft.com/).
-Like Atom, it supports browsing through the directory structure, replacing across files, interaction with git, and previewing markdown.
-Currently, it supports searching CSVs better than Atom.
-Productivity is enhanced with the following extensions:  {added Dec 2018}
+Like [Atom](#workstation-retired), it supports browsing through the directory structure, replacing across files, interaction with git, and previewing markdown.
+VS Code has good documentation for [Basic Editing](https://code.visualstudio.com/docs/editor/codebasics).

+Productivity in VS Code is enhanced with the following extensions:  {added Dec 2018}

 * [Excel Viewer](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer) isn't a good name, but I've liked the capability.
 It displays CSVs and other files in a grid. {added Dec 2018}